oracle/docker-images/OracleWebCenterPortal/dockerfiles/README.md

 ```

 ## Copyright
  Copyright (c) 2020,2021 Oracle and/or its affiliates.
-All rights reserved.